stefanofa/awesome/TOPICS.md

 ## penetration-testing

-*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.

 ## pentesting

-*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.

 ## security-audit

-*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.

 ## security-automation

-*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.

 ## security-tools

-*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Fully autonomous AI hacker to find actual exploits in your web apps.
-Shannon has achieved a 96.15% success rate on the hint-free, source-aware XBOW Benchmark.
+*   [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is a fully autonomous AI pentester for web apps and APIs.
+96.15% (100/104 exploits) on a hint-free, source-aware variant of the XBOW benchmark.

 *   [arcjet/arcjet-js](https://github.com/arcjet/arcjet-js) - Arcjet JS SDKs.
 Bot detection, rate limiting, email validation, attack protection, data redaction for Node.js, Next.js, Deno, Bun, Remix, SvelteKit, NestJS.